Losing Canada PR status (permanent resident)

 - do not meet the residency obligations [practitioners see A46].

 If you become a Canadian Citizen, then you lose your Canada PR.
 However, this is good news because you now have access to all the privileges other Canadian Citizens have.
 If you want to know more, read the following article.

 Life is full of twists and turns.
 A status that seemed so desirable may turn into a hassle.
 Consequently, you may decide to renounce or rather give up your PR status.
-If so, you need to submit an application to the immigration authorities and request your permanent residency renunciation.
+If so, you must apply to the immigration authorities and request your permanent residency renunciation.
 If approved, you are not a permanent resident anymore.
 However, you may later apply for immigration or temporary status as a foreign national.

-Sometimes, permanent residents become inadmissible to Canada because of security or criminality reasons.
+Sometimes, permanent residents become inadmissible to Canada for security or criminality reasons.
 In such situations, the person loses their Canada PR status.
-If they are in Canada, they have to leave the country, and if they are outside Canada, they may not travel back.
+If they are in Canada, they have to leave the country, and they may not travel back if they are outside Canada.
 Of course, if you are facing this problem, you need to assess your potential options.